NULLtm/NULLtm/README.md

 - 👋 Hi, I’m @NULLtm
 - 👀 I’m interested in studying and developing
-- 🌱 I’m currently learning React and Algorithms
+- 🌱 I’m currently working on developing Cornbear -- Autograding Assistant
 - 📫 How to reach me: nulltm01@gmail.com

 <!---